 - social aspects of English language such as gender and English in the world

 - how the English language works in longer stretches of spoken and written language.

 Knowledge of linguistics is applicable to all languages and to a wide variety of fields of study and careers.
 It is likely to appeal to students studying languages, translation and interpreting, psychology, communication, computer science, literacy enhancement, and speech therapy, amongst others.

-Before you register for the course, please check this webpage for the most recently published course information.
-Once you have registered, you will be advised of any significant changes.
+Before you register for the course, please check this webpage for the most up-to-date course information.
+Once you have registered, we will inform you if there are any significant changes.

 This course carries six credits.
 To be awarded credits, a minimum of 80% attendance is required.